Sorry, you need to enable JavaScript to visit this website.

 Department of Archaeology

-All data will be published online utilising the Arches platform.
+The aspiration of this collaborative work is to create a comprehensive digital repository of sites and monuments for the use, in the first instance, by heritage managers within in-country heritage structures and, eventually by researchers, scholars and the general public, via a public access database powered by Arches.
 The collated and analysed data will be used to develop country-specific recommendations for future research priorities and management and mitigation strategies, in consultation with relevant national, regional and international heritage management agencies.
 The database will also be used to promote wider public understanding of Africa’s rich and diverse archaeological heritage.

 Team Members